MrSilaz/mfa_email/README.md

 ## About Mail MFA

 With the mail-based authentication code, you can increase the security of your accounts by requesting a six-digit code every time you log in.
-This our system sends an email with a secret code to your email address.
+Our system sends an email with a secret code to your email address.

 Each authentication code is valid only once.